hyjiang7/DiscoverMovies/README.md

   - Thumbnails are clickable and will pull up the youtube page on a separate tab.

 Directions for usage:
+  - link above will take to direct page of application
   - To search by genre: click on drop down menu to selec the genre.
 Click on the search button adjacent to the menu
   - To search by popular movies: click on the search button directly below the words "search popular"
   - press the next or prev buttons on the bottom of the page to view subsequent pages